LukeHeuser/notes/Java/what is Java.md

 The **main difference** between the `Java Compiler` and `Java Interpreter` is the interpreter analyzes and executes code line-by-line.
 Where as the compiler will analyze the entire source code and then list all errors until they are fixed.
 Once fixed, the source code will be compiled into bytecode and interpreted by the JVM into Machine Code.
 Which gets ran by the hardware/ OS.

 For this reason, the `Interpreter` is **quicker** to analyze `source code`, `debug errors`, and the execution happens line-by-line.
-However, it is slower to run a program comparatively.
+However, it is slower to run the program.

 ## Java Virtual Machine